pazcm/websites-design-spot/README.md

 - **User stories** and **wireframes** created and followed for the project can be found [here](https://github.com/pazcm/websites-design-spot/tree/master/static/mockups).

+- On other hand, I used [Trello](https://trello.com/en) to plan the project spliting the work in tasks and tracking the work done as well as taking notes during the development.
+See a pic of my trello board [here](ttps://github.com/pazcm/websites-design-spot/tree/master/static/planning).

 ## Features

 ### Existing Features

 - Home/
   - Welcome block and Gallery of images showcasing the work of the company.